Yidcore: History

-The band formed in the late 1990s at Mount Scopus Memorial College, with their first public performance coming in 1998 at an event organized by the Australasian Union of Jewish Students.
+The band formed in the late 1990s at Mount Scopus Memorial College, with their first public performance coming in 1998 at an event organised by the Australasian Union of Jewish Students.

 Yidcore's first self-titled album was released in 2000.
 In 2002, the band released the Great Chicken Soup Caper EP, which contained a song, "Why Won't Adam Sandler Let Us Do His Song?", in which Presser laments about Adam Sandler not giving him permission to cover The Chanukah Song.
 In November 2003 the band arrived in Israel for its first tour of the country, and released the live/rare tracks album Scrambles: New, Live, Rare and Classic Shtick to celebrate the tour.
 New, Live, Rare and Classic Shtick included a version of Skrewdriver's "White Power" titled "(Song Formerly Known As) White Power", with anti-racist lyrics.

 In 2004, when Yidcore returned to Australia, they put out the Adam Slander EP, in which they cover the Chanukah Song as "The Punk Rock Chanukah Song".
 The following year, the band released a double album, titled Eighth Day Slice/Fiddlin on Ya Roof, via Rubber Records.
-The band again arrived in Israel for a second tour, and this time released the compilation Rocket to Rechovoth to celebrate the event, in reference to Ramones album Rocket to Russia, using the Israeli city of Rechovot.
+The band again arrived in Israel for a second tour, and this time released the compilation Rocket to Rechovoth to celebrate the event, in reference to Ramones album Rocket to Russia, using the Israeli city of Rehovot.

 The band's third and final album, titled They Tried to Kill Us.
 They Failed.
 Let's Eat! was released in 2007, again via Rubber Records.
 The 16-track album contained only 2 covers of Israeli songs, plus a cover of the World War II anti-fascist song "Zog nit keyn mol".
 In April 2008 Yidcore went on their third and final Israeli tour, and released a new EP, titled The Hummusexual E.P., given away for free with every band merchandise purchased at the tour.

 Break-up and reunions

-Yidcore decided to disband in 2009, with Presser quipping "how many circumcision and hummous jokes can you make before it gets sad?".
+Yidcore decided to disband in 2009, with Presser quipping "how many circumcision and hummous jokes can you make before it gets sad?"
 The band played their farewell show on 17 December 2009 at the Esplanade Hotel in St Kilda, Melbourne.
-The final show resulted in the decapitation of Scrambles the rubber chicken.
-Yidcore's final show was supported by Madonna, The Duvtons & The Disables.

 In 2011, Yidcore reunited for a show at The Arthouse in Melbourne on 7 April.
-The chicken was taped back together.
-It is now part of the Jewish Museum of Australia's collection.
-In 2013, Yidcore opened up a Blogspot website, ostensibly run by Scrambles the Rubber Chicken, offering free downloads of all their albums except Scrambles: Live, Rare and Classic Shtick, on the grounds that Scrambles found it too poor sounding even in 320kbit/s mp3.
+In 2013, Yidcore opened up a Blogspot website offering free downloads of all their albums except Scrambles: Live, Rare and Classic Shtick, on the grounds that Scrambles found it too poor sounding even in 320 kbit/s mp3.
 In 2019, Yidcore announced a performance to take place on 8 September at the Melbourne Recital Centre.